jordanconway/runner-determinator-pid-controller/README.md

 The controller will:
 1. Load previous state (if any)
-2. Get current spend and spend rate (based on the specified number of days)
+2. Get current spend and average daily spend rate (based on the specified number of days)
 3. Calculate optimal job distribution
 4. Update the routing configuration
 5. Save state for the next run